demisto/demisto-sdk/demisto_sdk/commands/validate/validate_manager_v2_README.md

 | WD | Widget error |

-Each user will have a personal config files which he can edit however he wants.
+Each user will have a personal config file which he can edit however he wants.
-The config file will have few sections: validate_all, use_git, and sections provided by the user.
+A default config file can be found [here](demisto_sdk/commands/validate/default_config.toml) The config file will have few sections: validate_all, use_git, and sections provided by the user.
 Each section will have the following options:
-**select**: The only validation to run.
+**select**: The validations to run.
 **warning**: Validations to only throw warning (shouldn't fail the flow).
 **ignorable_errors**: Validations that can be ignored using the pack-ignore.
 If **category-to-run** is provided, the validations that will run will be according to the configuration in the particular section.